What stat reports does the individual entrepreneur submit? How small businesses report to Rosstat

 • hired workers.

 To indicate the number of these three categories, it is necessary to determine their average number.
-To do this, add up the number of people who worked in each calendar month, including those temporarily absent (sick, on vacation, etc.), divide the resulting number by 12.
-If the individual entrepreneur worked for an incomplete year (12 months), then the amount received is divided by the number of months the entrepreneur has been employed.
-The received data are rounded according to the arithmetic rule (1.5 and above should be rounded up to 2; less than 1.5 - to 1).
+To do this, you need to add up the number of people who worked in each calendar month, including those temporarily absent (sick, on vacation, etc.), divide the resulting number by 12.
+If the individual entrepreneur worked for less than a full year (12 months), then the resulting amount is divided by the number of months the entrepreneur has been in business.
+The resulting data is rounded according to the arithmetic rule (1.5 and above should be rounded to 2; less than 1.5 - to 1).

 Business partners cannot be members of the same household.
-They are persons who participate in the case on the terms of a property or other contribution, and who perform certain work in this case.
+They are persons who participate in the business on the terms of a property or other contribution, and who perform certain work in this matter.

-Employees are persons who perform work for hire for remuneration (in cash or in kind), on the basis of a written contract or oral agreement.
+Employees are persons who perform work for hire for remuneration (cash or in kind), on the basis of a written contract or oral agreement.

-The number of employees does not include individual entrepreneurs who independently pay taxes and have entered into a civil law contract and / or have a patent taxation system.
+The number of employees does not include individual entrepreneurs who pay taxes on their own and have entered into a civil law agreement and/or have a patent taxation system.

-Let's talk about another form that Rosstat may require to provide in 2020.
+Let's talk about another form that Rosstat may require you to provide in 2020.

-The form of MP (micro)-nature is one of the forms of selective research by Rosstat; approved by Order of Rosstat dated July 22, 2019 N 419 (as amended on August 1, 2019).
-The same order approved Instructions for filling out the form.
+The MP (micro)-nature form is one of the forms of Rosstat sample research; approved by Rosstat Order No. 419 dated July 22, 2019 (as amended on August 1, 2019).
+The same order approved the Instructions for filling out the form.

-Micro-enterprises - legal entities and individual entrepreneurs with up to 15 employees, engaged in the production of products (goods, works, services) engaged in mining, processing, fishing, may be on the Rosstat list for providing the above form in 2020 for 2019.
+Micro-enterprises - legal entities and individual entrepreneurs with up to 15 employees, engaged in the production of products (goods, works, services), engaged in the field of extraction, processing, fishing may be on the list of Rosstat for submitting the above form in 2020 for 2019.

-The form is very easy to fill out, consists of a title page and a sheet with data on the production of products.
-The following data must be entered on the production data sheet:
+The form is very easy to fill out and consists of a title page and a sheet with production data.
+The following data must be entered into the product production data sheet:

 Is the information useful?
-Tell friends and colleagues
+Tell your friends and colleagues

 Dear readers!
-The materials of the site site are devoted to typical ways of solving tax and legal issues, but each case is unique.
+The site's materials are devoted to typical ways to resolve tax and legal issues, but each case is unique.

 We recommend reading